green-vulcano/gv-engine/README.md

 # Welcome to gv-engine repository

-The repo include all the essential modules to get [GreenVulcano ESB](http://www.greenvulcano.com) instance working on [Karaf](http://karaf.apache.org/), plus some legacy basic component.
+The repo include all the essential modules to get [GreenVulcano ESB](http://www.greenvulcano.com) instance working on [Karaf](http://karaf.apache.org/), plus some legacy basic components.

 These are the meven-projects included: